 Lion's mane is one of the most studied functional mushrooms, but it's also important to be real about where the science currently stands.

-The most compelling evidence comes from animal studies and a handful of small human clinical trials.
-Here’s a quick snapshot of what’s been studied:
+The most compelling evidence comes from animal studies and a handful of small, exploratory human trials.
+Here's a quick snapshot of what's been studied so far:

 -

-Cognitive function in older adults: A 2009 double-blind trial found significantly improved cognitive scores in adults aged 50-80 who took lion’s mane supplements daily for 16 weeks.
+Cognitive function in older adults: An exploratory 2009 double-blind trial found potentially improved cognitive scores in adults aged 50–80 who took lion's mane supplements daily for 16 weeks, though the study was small and larger trials are needed to replicate the findings.

 -

-Anxiety and mood: A study in the Journal of Medicinal Food showed that women who consumed lion’s mane cookies for four weeks reported reduced anxiety and irritability.
+Anxiety and mood: A preliminary study in the Journal of Medicinal Food suggested that women who consumed lion's mane cookies for four weeks reported reduced anxiety and irritability, though the sample was small and results should be interpreted cautiously.

 -

-NGF stimulation: Multiple in vitro and animal studies have confirmed that lion’s mane compounds (specifically hericenones and erinacines) stimulate NGF synthesis.
+NGF stimulation: Multiple in vitro and animal studies have begun exploring whether lion's mane compounds (specifically hericenones and erinacines) may stimulate NGF synthesis, with results that researchers consider promising.

 -

-Neurodegeneration research: Some early research has explored lion’s mane in the context of Alzheimer’s disease and peripheral nerve injury, showing promising but preliminary results.
+Neurodegeneration research: Some early, preliminary research has explored lion's mane in the context of Alzheimer's disease and peripheral nerve injury, showing possible but very early-stage results that require much more investigation.

 The honest caveat: most human studies are small and short-term.
-Lion’s mane research is growing quickly, but we’re still in relatively early days for large-scale clinical evidence.
-What exists, though, is genuinely encouraging and the safety profile is strong, which makes it a reasonable daily add for most healthy adults.
+Lion's mane research is growing quickly, but we're still in early days for large-scale clinical evidence.
+What exists is genuinely encouraging and the safety profile looks strong — which makes it a reasonable daily add for most healthy adults interested in exploring functional mushrooms.

 What to Look for in a Lion's Mane Supplement